f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 **Lopd** - Communication proxy for the Lights Out Processor

-**network-manager** - Network manager "Network manager is responsible for managing network resource for Velocity platform, like vlan, services, fdb, etc. Network manager allocates a default service for each BIGIP virtual tenant.
-API service gateway forwards the L2 listener request from BIGIP virtual tenant to network manager, and then network manager create/update the L2 listener in confd database
+**network-manager** - Network manager "Network manager is responsible for managing network resource for VELOS, like vlans, services, fdb, etc. Network manager allocates a default service for each BIGIP virtual tenant.

-**optics-mgr** - Optics tunning manager Provides the F5 tuning parameters for the optics in Velocity blades and appliances
+**optics-mgr** - Optics tunning manager Provides the F5 tuning parameters for the optics in VELOS blades.